allendema/noplaylist/README.md

 This is a ever growing list of domains who track, analyse and show banners.

-Devices, apps and adons used to create this are: uBlock Origin, iOS and Android phones, Blokada, Android Box.
+Devices, apps and addons used to create this are: uBlock Origin, iOS and Android phones, Blokada, Android Box, PiHole.

 If you rely on G A F A M, you can search for those domains and comment them out.